-Those lucky enough to make it to this remote island in the far northern reaches of Tonga will possibly be rewarded with fantastic bird sightings.
+Those lucky enough to make it to the remote island of Niuafo’ou in the far northern reaches of Tonga will possibly be rewarded with fantastic bird sightings.
 It’s home to the extremely rare and endemic Tongan megapode, where villagers from Angaha can organise boat transport across the island’s water-filled caldera to see this rare bird.
 Learn more about visiting this island in The Complete Guide to The Niuas.

 More About Bird Watching in Tonga